Ex-AIG CEO Greenberg wins temporary delay in NY fraud case

-NEW YORK (Reuters) - Former American International Group (AIG.N) Chief Executive Maurice “Hank” Greenberg on Thursday won a short reprieve from New York’s case accusing him of orchestrating sham transactions at AIG.
+NEW YORK, Oct 10 (Reuters) - Former American International Group Chief Executive Maurice “Hank” Greenberg on Thursday won a short reprieve from New York’s case accusing him of orchestrating sham transactions at AIG.

 State appeals court Associate Justice David Friedman granted Greenberg’s request to halt pre-trial proceedings in the case until a panel of the court can consider his request.